kleinfreund/kleinfreund.de/src/pages/about.md

   <img src="/img/me.jpg" alt ="Portrait of the author" style="position: absolute;">
 </p>

-I just started my first job as a front-end developer at SendCloud.
+I just started my first job as a front-end developer at Sendcloud.

 I primarily write HTML, CSS, and JavaScript with a focus on accessibility.
 Find more details in my [CV](/cv).